 Passions: My daughter Alyx, history, anything literary/books, margaritas, beaches, music, writing, empowering women

-Places I want to return to: Spain, Colombia, Brazil, Nicaragua, Key West, Morocco and Kenya
+Places I want to return to: Spain, Colombia, Brazil, Nicaragua, Key West, Morocco, New York and Kenya

 More on LinkedIn

 “Life is either a daring adventure or nothing.” – Helen Keller

 Passions: My daughters, live music (DJs, festivals), writing, books, fitness, oceans, mountains

 Places I want to return to: France, Greece, Germany, The Netherlands, Africa, Lebanon, Turkey, Indonesia, New Zealand, Canada